 Search is the discoverer of the CREE District, a highly prospective CREE belt located in southeast Labrador that is 70 km long and up to 8 km wide.
-Search owns 100% of two advanced CREE resources called the Foxtrot Project ("Foxtrot") and Deep Fox Project ("Deep Fox"), and a recently announced significant Foxtrot-like prospect "Fox Meadow" and "Silver Fox".
+Search owns 100% of two advanced CREE resources called the Foxtrot Project ("Foxtrot") and Deep Fox Project ("Deep Fox"), and the recently announced significant Foxtrot-like prospects "Fox Meadow", "Silver Fox" and "Awesome Fox".
 In addition, the Company has identified more than 20 other Foxtrot-like prospects in the District.
 Several of the Foxtrot-like prospects require exploration drilling programs and may provide additional resources to a central processing facility that would be situated within the District.